 How polluted is your signal?

 Maybe you’re not too far away from your router but you have slow internet.
-A very common problem is that there is a lot of Wi-Fi signals around and you get interference.
+A very common problem is that there are a lot of Wi-Fi signals around and you get interference.

 You can also try the app Wi-Fi Analyzer to see how much interference you get from your neighbors.
-If you see that your network is using the same channel than other routers, then see about changing Wi-Fi channel and testing again.
+If you see that your network is using the same channel as other routers, then see about changing the Wi-Fi channel and testing again.

 How far away are you from your router?